open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 In order to make consistent sampling decisions across the entire path of the trace, two values SHOULD be propagated with the trace:

 1. A _random_ (or pseudo-random) 56-bit value, called `R` below.
-2. A 56-bit trace _threshold_ as expressed in the TraceState, called `T` below.
+2. A 56-bit trace _threshold_ as expressed in the TraceState, called `T` below. `T` represents the minimum threshold that was applied in all previous consistent sampling stages.
+If the current sampling stage applies a lower threshold than any stage before, it has to update (decrease) the threshold correspondingly.

+The system has the following invariant:

+`(T=0) OR ((R < T) = sampled flag)`

 The sampling decision is propagated with the following algorithm: